ryanchynoweth44/AirflowExample/Docs/04_AzureMLDataPipelines.md

     conda activate airflow
     ```

 1. Next we want to set our Airflow Home Directory to the same directory on both prompts.
 I would recommend using the parent directory of your `dags` folder.
-In my case it is the `code` folder.
+In my case it is the `code\AirflowContainer` folder.
     ```
     export AIRFLOW_HOME="<YOUR PATH>
     ```